ZviMints/PhysicalNumber/README.md

 PhysicalNumber Project made during CPP course at Ariel University 2019.

 Project site: https://github.com/ZviMints/Binary-Search-Tree.git
-Made by: Zvi Mints and Or Abuhazira and Eilon Tsadok'
+Made by: Zvi Mints and Or Abuhazira and Eilon Tsadok.

 # what is PhysicalNumber:
 PhysicalNumber class represent number of some specific unit.